trevmoy/edapiwl/README.md

 * Uploading files to Ed (through direct file upload)
 * Get user information
 * List existing threads
+* List course information
+* List lessons
+* Lesson content

 This list may expand as the package is developed further.

 ## Installation

-This package is uploaded to PyPI: [https://pypi.org/project/edapi/](https://pypi.org/project/edapi/); the easiest way to install is with `pip3 install edapi`.
+This package is uploaded to PyPI: [https://pypi.org/project/edapiwl/0.0.3/](https://pypi.org/project/edapiwl/0.0.3/); the easiest way to install is with `pip3 install edapiwl==0.0.3`.

 ### Building the package